elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - Generate a so large file on a node more 200G.
 Get the so large file from ipfs-cluster on another node.
      - Successful.
 Should not break off.
      - M
+   * - 7
+     - Add a file on node1, get the file on another node.
+     - Successful.
+     - A

 **TEST CASE: [PERF] /api/v0/file/ls**